 This information below applies to all students who desire to work on campus regardless of financial aid status.
 Need more information?
-Check the Student Handbook.
+Check the Student Employment Handbook (PDF).

 To find open positions, login to GettysburgWorks, the online repository for job and internship openings, including student employment on-campus.
 Follow the application directions listed.
 You may be asked to apply by coming to the department in person, sending an email, or using GettysburgWorks’ application tool.
 Review the GettysburgWorks: Student Guide (PDF) for assistance.
 Refer to this Quick Tips Guide (PDF) for an on campus job search.

 Student employees typically work less than 10 hours per week.
 Work schedules are usually created around academic class time, athletic practices, and co-curricular activity times.
 Many departments seek students with specific skills and availability.
 Know your academic, athletic and co-curricular schedule and be prepared to discuss your available work hours.
 Have a resume, a document describing your previous work, academic, and volunteer experience which will help you get noticed by employers.
 Dress appropriately for an interview and show enthusiasm and a willingness to work when discussing a job opportunity.